aorogat/CBench/Evaluation/README.md

 ![Image](Images/Preprosessing.png)
 * The System then prints some statistics as shown.
 ![Image](Images/Statistics.png)
 * CBench system collects the QA system answers.
-For every question, CBench prints the NLQ, Correct answers list and System answers list. s in the second imges, ot is better to unwrap tet as some answers are very long.
+For every question, CBench prints the NLQ, Correct answers list and System answers list.
+As in the second image, it is better to unwrap text as some answers are very long.
 ![Image](Images/collect.png)
 ![Image](Images/qaquestions.png)

 ## User-Defined Benchmark
-If you would like to analyze your own benchmark, Open the ```usrDefined.json``` file from the ```data``` folder on your project and replace the questions inside it with your questions using the same format.
+If you would like to evaluate he QA system based on your own benchmark, Open the ```usrDefined.json``` file from the ```data``` folder on your project and replace the questions inside it with your questions using the same format.
 ![Image](Images/userdefined.png)
  Do not forget, choose option 19 when configuring CBench.
  ![Image](Images/BenchmarkAnalysis.png)

+ ## Debugging Benchmark Mode